 - It is the specific microscopic method that highlights the biomolecule of interest.

-- The fluorescent microscope can be used to get the image of particular structural components found within the microscopic organisms.
+- The fluorescent microscope can also highlight the image of particular structural components within the microscopic organisms.

 - It is a highly sensitive technique that can detect around 50 molecules/µm3.

-- Different biomolecules can be tagged explicitly with different fluorescent dyes, by which we can analyze or track the physiochemical properties of multiple biomolecules simultaneously.
+- Fluorescent dyes tag biomolecules differently, by which we can analyze or track the physiochemical properties of multiple biomolecules simultaneously.

-- It only allows the observation of specific structures inside a cell that are tagged with a fluorescent dye.
+- It only allows the observation of specific structures inside a cell tagged with the fluorescent dye.

-- In this microscopy technique, the reactive molecules in the fluorescent dyes can be affected by the photobleaching caused due to the electron excitation during the process of fluorescence.
+- The photobleaching due to the electron excitation during the process of fluorescence may affect reactive molecules of the fluorescent dyes.
 As a result, the reactive dyes might lose their chemical property of fluorescence emission intensity.

-- The cells stained with fluorescent light might be susceptible to phototoxic effect, as the reactive dye absorbs the high energy photons from the short wavelength light.
+- The cells are susceptible to the phototoxic effect after staining with fluorescent dyes, as the fluorophore molecules absorb the high energy photons from the short-wavelength light.

-Therefore, fluorescence microscopy uses fluorescent stain in place of common dyes used by the other microscopy techniques.
-Its working depends upon the excitation of the absorbed light and the emission of the fluorescent light to get an image with high contrast and high resolution.
+Fluorescence microscopy uses a fluorescent stain, unlike other microscopy techniques that employ ordinary stains.
+Its working depends upon the excitation of the absorbed light and the emission of the fluorescent light to produce a high contrast image with high resolution.

-In a fluorescent microscope, the first light of low wavelength having much energy molecules illuminates the sample that in turn excites the reactive species in the specimen to emit a second light of longer wavelength having lesser energy content.
-It is important to note that an image produces by the filtered emitted light out of total exciting light.
+Thus, the first light of low wavelength having many energy molecules illuminates the sample in fluorescence microscopy.
+Eventually, reactive species in the specimen excite to emit a second light of longer wavelength having lesser energy content.
+Here, it is important to note that the filtered emitted light out of total exciting light produces an image.